MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-help-and-support.md

 ### <a name="blog"></a>Blog

-The [Business Central blog](https://community.dynamics.com/business/b/financials) is where you can learn more about new [!INCLUDE[prodshort](includes/prodshort.md)] capabilities, new app releases, tips and tricks, as well as updates about new country releases.
+We talk about new capabilities on [the Dynamics 365 Blog](https://cloudblogs.microsoft.com/dynamics365/users/product/business-central/), including when they are made available, and if there are special considerations.

 ### <a name="capabilities-coming-soon"></a>Capabilities Coming Soon

 [!INCLUDE[prodshort](includes/prodshort.md)] is updated with major feature updates every 6 months, and with monthly service updates.
 Choose the link to view the latest release plan.
-You can also get an overview of upcoming and recently released capabilities in the release plan across Dynamics 365 at [https://dynamics.microsoft.com/en-us/business-applications/release/](https://dynamics.microsoft.com/en-us/business-applications/release/#release-notes).
+You can also get an overview of upcoming and recently released capabilities in the release plan across Dynamics 365 at [https://aka.ms/businessappsreleasenotes](https://aka.ms/businessappsreleasenotes).

 For the longer term overview, the [!INCLUDE[prodshort](includes/prodshort.md)] [roadmap page](https://dynamics.microsoft.com/roadmap/business-central/) shows the general priorities for [!INCLUDE[prodshort](includes/prodshort.md)] in the coming years.